karambirov/GitHubSearch/README.md

 - [x] [R.swift](https://github.com/mac-cain13/R.swift) - Get strong typed, autocompleted resources like images, fonts and segues in Swift projects.

 ## Building and Running
-You'll need a few things before we get started.
 Make sure you have Xcode installed from the App Store.
-Then run the following commands:
+Then run the following commands in Terminal:

 ```sh
 clone https://github.com/Karambirov/GitHubSearch.git